Since 1986 we are specialized in International Law and Commercial Law

 In particular, the sectors most affected by bilateral trade concern, on the Italian export side, motor vehicles, industrial machinery, metal products, rubber and plastics, as well as electrical equipment and chemical products; while, on the import side, foodstuffs, electrical equipment and once again motor vehicles are worth mentioning.

-Having become a member of the European Union as of the year 2004, Poland, however, is not part of the Euro area, as it has not adopted the single currency and is not part of the European monetary system ERM.
+Having become a member of the European Union as of the year 2004, Poland, however, is not part of the Euro area, as it has not adopted the Euro yet and is not part of the European monetary system ERM.
 Poland’s monetary unit è the Zloty; the currency è freely convertible and currency transactions (both with EU, European Economic Area and OECD member countries) are free of any restrictions.

 The country, following its entry into the European Union, has harmonized its regulations with those of the EU, adhering to all trade agreements to which the EU is a party and currently applying the rules of intra-EU trade in their entirety.
 There are, in fact, no restrictions on transfers of goods within the’EU area, nor any kind of duty on imports of goods from member states, while with reference to imports of goods from third countries the external tariff common to the entire EU finds application.